-7.7 Searching backups and their content
+7.8 Searching backups and their content

-In this section

-Searching 152

-Using Windows Search with Acronis True Image Home 2012 153
+Searching160 Using Windows Search with Acronis True Image 2013161

-7.7.1 Searching
+7.8.1 Searching

-In addition to the ability to explore backups, Acronis True Image Home 2012 provides search for files in your backups.
+In addition to the ability to explore backups, True Image 2013 provides search for files in your backups.

-Enter a search string into the Search field at the top right of the Acronis True Image Home 2012 window.
+Enter a search string into the Search field at the top right of the True Image 2013 window.
 You will be taken to the Acronis Backup Explorer screen.
-The program shows search results on the Files and folders tab.
+The program shows search results.

-By default Acronis True Image Home 2012 performs the search in all the sources where it can search information.
+By default True Image 2013 performs the search in all the sources where it can search information.
 That is, it searches files in all backups and their versions on all local storage devices.

-Acronis True Image Home 2012 cannot perform search on network shares, Acronis Online Storage, and devices that are recognized by Windows as Devices with removable storage.
+True Image 2013 cannot perform search on network shares, Acronis Cloud, and devices that are recognized by Windows as Devices with removable storage.

-The Files and folders tab shows results of searches for files and folders in tib backups.
+The screen shows results of searches for files and folders in tib backups.
 Double-clicking on a filename opens the file.
 You can recover the file by right-clicking on its filename and choosing Recover in a shortcut menu.
-This shortcut menu also enables you to open the file or the parent folder that contains that file.
+This shortcut menu also enables you to open the file or view its versions.